-St. James is a family of believers in the Lord Jesus Christ.
-We are non-denominational, but voluntarily connected to a group of like-minded churches called the Evangelical Association of Reformed & Congregational Christian Churches for fellowship.
-We were founded as a German Evangelical church over 100 years ago in our neighborhood, grounded firmly in the teachings of the Bible, as understood by the Reformers.
-We are doctrinally Reformed, hold to what is known as the 5 Solas of the Reformation, identify strongly with the Biblical interpretations and teachings of Martin Luther, and seek to be Evangelical by sharing the life-giving grace of God in Christ with others who, like we once were, are “dead in their trespasses and sin.”
+St. James Church is a family of believers in the Lord Jesus Christ.
+We are non-denominational, but voluntarily connected to a group of like-minded churches called the Evangelical Association of Reformed & Congregational Christian Churches (EA) for fellowship.
+Originally founded as a German Evangelical church over one hundred years ago in our neighborhood, we are grounded firmly in the teachings of the Bible, as understood by the Reformers.
+We are doctrinally Reformed, hold to what are known as the Five Solas of the Reformation, identify strongly with the Biblical interpretations and teachings of Martin Luther, and seek to be Evangelical by sharing the life-giving grace of God in Christ with others who, like we once were, are "dead in their trespasses and sin."
 The belief statement below summarizes our core beliefs:

 - We believe the Scriptures, both Old and New Testaments, to be the inspired Word of God, without error in the original writings, the complete revelation of His will for the salvation of mankind, and the Divine and final authority for Christian faith and life.

 - We believe in one God, Creator of all things, infinitely perfect and eternally existing in three Persons: Father, Son and Holy Spirit.